joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 For a list of string functions, go [here](http://www.cplusplus.com/reference/string/).
 Other than that, check the powerpoint notes for more information as well (slides 34 through 42).

-#### cmath and Generating Random Numbers
+#### cmath and Generating (Psuedo-)Random Numbers
 ##### cmath
 The `cmath` header lets you use specific math functions, such as `tan` (tangent), `sqrt` (square root), and more.
 A more complete list can be found [here](http://www.cplusplus.com/reference/cmath/).
 Click on the ones you're curious about and they will explain each function within `cmath` pretty well.

 NOTE: Keep in mind that, with each function, they require a specific type of input to be used.
 Remember in the last lab how we were getting errors when inputting an integer for `sqrt`?
-If you get errors when using a function from `cmath` take a look at either the output log (located below where you type in code) or check the cplusplus.com reference page (on the complete list link above).
+That's because it required `double` for its input.
+Take a look at the output log
+(located below your code) if you get errors when using a cmath function (or any really).

+For more information as well, check the powerpoint (page 43).

 ##### (Psuedo-)Random Numbers
 Through the header file `cstdlib`, you can use the `rand` function. `rand` outputs a "random" number (between 0 and some maximum integer set by the compiler).

-When using and creating randomly-generated numbers, there are two key things to think about:
+When using and creating values through `rand`, there are two key things to think about:

   1. Range of a value
     - To set the range of a value, use % for range